As a public policy and international affairs outlet, Canada-Asia Agenda is grounded in evidence-based analysis and recommendation formulation.

-- Is written in a non-academic, evidence-based analysis style for audiences who are knowledgeable about Asia, but not necessarily subject matter experts.
+- Is written in a non-academic, evidence-based analysis style for audiences that are knowledgeable about Asia, but not necessarily subject matter experts.

-- Includes a section, if possible, that demonstrates why Canadians should be concerned about the topic.
+- Includes a section that demonstrates implications for Canada, and/or why Canadians should be concerned about the topic.

 Articles should be between 2,000 and 2,500 words, not including title, author’s name and endnotes.

-Please send full articles or direct any questions to Scott Harrison at firstname.lastname@example.org.
+Please send unsolicited pitches or direct any questions to Scott Harrison at email@example.com.

-We provide a CA$500 honourarium for all submissions that are published in Canada-Asia Agenda.
+We provide a CA$750 honorarium for all submissions that are published as a Canada-Asia Agenda.
 This payment is made through APF Canada’s research grants program, funded through the proceeds of an endowment established by the Government of Canada.
 Our grants program is designed to support research and informed discussion on Canada’s relations with Asia.

 Recipients of a Canada Asia Agenda grant will be issued a T4A.